Jeffery Simmons: Personal life

 In college, Simmons was a two-time member of the SEC Academic Honor Roll.
 Simmons' brother, Dylan Bradley, played football at Southern Miss and then spent time with the Minnesota Vikings while his uncle, Jason Hatcher, played 10 total seasons with the Dallas Cowboys and Washington Redskins.
 Away from football, Simmons enjoys fishing and spending time outdoors.
 He has a son named Jeffery Jr. and two sisters, Brooke and Ashley.

+On December 14, 2025, Simmons home was broken into while the team was in Santa Clara, California to play the San Francisco 49ers.

 Controversy

 Arrest for assault

-In March 2016 during his senior year in high school, Simmons was arrested and pleaded no contest to assault after a video surfaced showing him repeatedly hitting a woman while she was on the ground during a fight with Simmons' sister and mother.
+In March 2016, during his senior year in high school, Simmons was arrested and pleaded no contest to assault after a video surfaced showing him repeatedly hitting a woman while she was on the ground during a fight with Simmons' sister and mother.

 Spitting accusation

-Following the 2019-2020 Divisional Playoff game between the Tennessee Titans and the Baltimore Ravens, Ravens' guard Marshal Yanda accused Simmons of spitting in his face during the game.
+Following the 2019 Divisional Round game between the Tennessee Titans and Baltimore Ravens, Ravens' guard Marshal Yanda accused Simmons of spitting in his face during the game.
 This was the first and only time in Yanda's 13-year NFL career that he had publicly accused another player of anything.

 "I do want to say another thing.
 No. 98 [Simmons] for the Titans - I had that guy spit in my face today.
 I just want to put him on notice in the media.
 I've never done this in my career, but I just want to let you know that there's a right way and a wrong way to play football.
 That guy did not do it the right way today."